Why study SfW Engineering Skills?

 - You will have to wear appropriate Personal Protective Equipment (PPE) on this course, for example: safety footwear (boots or shoes with steel toe caps), safety glasses and a boiler suit or overalls.

 - You may be able to arrange a related work experience placement by speaking to your pastoral care or guidance teacher in school.

 - You may be able to visit individual companies or hear about the industry from visiting speakers.

 Assessment will be based on a range of practical activities in real or simulated workplace settings.
 Tutors will observe and keep records of your work.
 Some assessment may be done online using an e-portfolio system.

 What can I go on to next?

-- A Modern Apprenticeship leading to a Scottish Vocational Qualification (SVQ) levels 2 to 3 in engineering such as Fabrication and Welding Engineering, Mechanical Manufacturing Engineering or Performing Engineering Operations.
+- A Modern Apprenticeship leading to a Scottish Vocational Qualification (SVQ) at SCQF Levels 5 to 6 in engineering such as Fabrication and Welding Engineering, Mechanical Manufacturing Engineering or Performing Engineering Operations.

 - A one year full time National Certificate (NC) or National Qualification (NQ) in engineering such as Engineering, Engineering Practice or Practical Engineering Skills at a local college of further education.